Support for Club and Organisations during Covid-19

 Important funding announcement

-Sport England have announced £210 million to help the sport and physical activity sector through the coronavirus (Covid-19) crisis.
+Sport England have announced £220.5 million to help the sport and physical activity sector through the coronavirus (Covid-19) crisis.
+These have recently been updated to provide two new 'return to play funds' as well as continuation of the Active Together crowdfunding option.
+Further details are available via the following link: https://www.sportengland.org/how-we-can-help/coronavirus

 Keeping your club and organisation running